-7. Integrate the results of GESI analysis into the program and project cycle (planning, implementation, monitoring, and evaluation).
-Use the questions attached in the draft of the GESI Policy report (Fitriana, 2021) (Attachment A).

-8. Develop GESI-sensitive indicators; try segregating the actors engaged by GESI concerns.
+- ➤ Integrate the results of GESI analysis into the program and project cycle (planning, implementation, monitoring, and evaluation).
+Use the questions attached in the draft of the GESI Policy report (Fitriana, 2021) (Attachment A). - Develop GESI sensitive indicators; try to segregate the actors engaged by GESI concerns.

-a.
 This will enable monitoring of the progress in accomplishing GESI integration.
-For example, the GESI perspective is integrated into the RPOA 2.0 monitoring and evaluation indicators under Outcome B2.1.1.b.
-In addition, GESI considerations must be incorporated into the Coral Triangle Atlas.
+For example, the GESI perspective is integrated in the RPOA 2.0 monitoring and evaluation indicators, under Outcome B2.1.1.b.
+In addition, GESI considerations must be incorporated in the Coral Triangle Atlas.

-9. Start monitoring by assessing GESI in the objectives of a project or program.

-- a.
-Assess whether the objective will bring equal benefit to all Gender, and social groups. - b.
-Assess whether the objective will marginalize a particular group. - 10.
-Monitoring and evaluation should focus on the results of action, implementation process and outcome from the GESI perspective. - a.
+- Start monitoring by assessing GESI in the objectives of a project or program. - Assess whether the objective will bring equal benefit to all gender and social groups. - O Assess whether the objective will marginalize a particular group. - Focus monitoring and evaluation on results of action, processes of implementation, and outcomes from the GESI perspective.

 For example, consider with whom the activity in a project was done and how it was done.
-In addition, quantitative data must be complemented with process changes in the relevant outcomes. - 11.
-Provide equal participation, opportunities and representation of women, men, youth, and varied social groups in the committees and decision-making process. - a.
-A program and project have to define the level of participation expected for all varied social groups, either being informed, attending, joining the discussion, or being involved in the decision-making. - 12.
-Strengthen the GESI capacity of targeted beneficiaries, especially the marginalized groups of women, men, youth, and varied social groups. - 13.
-Consider the nature of the various social groups where the activities are implemented to ensure communication and outreach initiatives are GESI-sensitive. - a.
-Men, women, youth and other social groups access, interpret, and respond to information in different ways; therefore, information sharing to target each group and y should consider the challenges faced in understanding and interpreting the message.
+In addition, quantitative data must be complemented with process changes in the relevant outcomes.

+- Provide equal participation and representation of women, men, youth, and varied social groups in the committees and decision-making process. - A program and project have to define the level of participation expected for all varied social groups, either being informed, attending, joining the discussion, or involved in the decision-making. - Strengthen the capacity of targeted beneficiaries, especially the marginalized groups of women, men, youth, and varied social groups.

+- Consider the nature of the various social groups where the activities are implemented to ensure communication and outreach initiatives are GESI sensitive. - Men, women, youth and other social groups access, interpret, and respond to information in different ways; therefore, information sharing to target each group and communities should consider the challenges faced in terms of understanding and interpreting the message.